 Soprano Jennifer Lindshield has been described as having a voice that is "nothing short of spectacular" (Broadway World) and "there is no dispute about the skill on display"(Evening Standard).

-The 2018/19 season brings continued performances of SOAP/WET at the Theater Kehrwieder in Hamburg, Germany.
-Over the past few seasons, she has performed the production in London, Budapest, Tel Aviv, Melbourne, Adelaide, Delft, Leeuwarden, Veghel, and in numerous cities in Germany including Berlin, Hannover, and Munich.
-Other performances this season include Kurt Weill: destination musique, Berlin / Paris / New York at the Théâtre Sainte Thérèse in Saint-Pol de Léon.
-The program was presented at the Château d'Artigny in Montbazon, the Sunset Sunside Jazz Club, and the American Cathedral in Paris as part of her Vox Amerika series.
-Other recent past performances of the Vox Amerika series include the program Inspirations Françaises at the Mona Bismarck American Center and the Fondation des États-Unis in Paris.
-An advocate of American composers, Ms. Lindshield brings the American song repertoire to international audiences.
+Over the past few seasons, Ms. Lindshield has sung over three hundred performances in six countries with SOAP-The Show.
+The production toured in London, Budapest, Tel Aviv, Melbourne, Adelaide, Delft, Leeuwarden, Veghel, and in numerous cities in Germany including Berlin, Essen, Hamburg, Hannover, and Munich.
+Continued performances of Kurt Weill: destination musique from her Vox Amerika series were presented at the Théâtre Sainte Thérèse in Saint-Pol de Léon, the Château d'Artigny in Montbazon, the Sunset Sunside Jazz Club and the American Cathedral in Paris.
+Previous performances of Vox Amerika include Inspirations Françaises at the Mona Bismarck American Center and the Fondation des États-Unis in Paris.
+An advocate of American composers, Jennifer Lindshield brings the American song repertoire to international audiences.

 Notable recognitions include the Arizona Opera Young Artist scholarship award and regional finalist in the Metropolitan Opera National Council Auditions.
-She performed in the Aspen Music Festival as both a violinist in the Sinfonietta and as a soprano with the Aspen Opera Theatre Center.
+She performed with the Aspen Music Festival as both a violinist in the Sinfonietta and as a soprano with the Aspen Opera Theatre Center.
 Ms. Lindshield holds degrees in Voice and Violin Performance from Wichita State University and in Opera Performance from Arizona State University.
-Notable conductors with whom she has worked include Michael Palmer, James Conlon, Julius Rudel, and Joel Revzen.
-Directors with whom she has worked include Isabel Milensky, Marie King, Garnett Bruce, and Ed Berkeley.
+Conductors with whom she has worked include Michael Palmer, James Conlon, Julius Rudel, and Joel Revzen.
 Her vocal instructors include Diana Soviero and Jennifer Larmore.